seawarrior181/PasswordPump_II/README.md

 # Change Log

 Unreleased v2.0.3 Added the @ back to the list of characters available for input via rotary encoder.
 Fixed an error whereby you could scroll past the z when entering characters via rotary encoder.
 Changed automatic logout from the device so that it does not automatically lock your computer.
+Fixed a defect whereby when long clicking after search by group you didn't return to the right group you always returned to favorites.
+Changed the Credentials menu so that you always know which account you're in.

 2020-02-24 v2.0.2 Eliminated the need for the PyCmdMessenger edits.
 You still need to install PyCmdMessenger, you just don't need to make any edits to it.